Dassy23/ilp-paidAPI/README.md

 ## Getting Started

 Micropayment service that provides arbitrage opportunities across 10 cryptocurrency exchanges.
-API can be paid in XRP of ETH depending on with account you initialize your ILP router with.
+API can be paid in XRP or ETH depending on with account you initialize your ILP router with.

 ### Prerequisites
 ```